 One of the recommendations in an NYU Report on the matter was to make indirect suppliers more visible.
 Whether companies that touted their membership in the Accord or the Alliance will take up this recommendation remains an open question, but the invisible ⅔ of Bangladeshi garment industry workers highlight the need to find ways to measure and include important, but currently invisible, information regarding GPs.

 Questions about measuring what matters are not just questions for human rights defenders.
 They are questions that should vex all those corporations and states that are touting their embrace of the Business and Human Rights Guiding Principles with a slew of action plans, information tools, and commitments.
 Committing to being “rights respecting,” or committing to preventing another Rana Plaza disaster from happening is one thing.
 Actually implementing one’s commitments is quite different, and it requires data on impacts.
 Real implementation becomes more challenging when business and state GP implementation initiatives are divorced from testing and measuring these impacts.

 Successfully implementing the GPs should be visible in the reduction of negative impacts of business activities on affected communities and should never be confused with charitable actions in favor of these communities.
 Data pointing to a company’s or a state’s failure to eliminate or reduce the negative impacts on affected communities should be information that businesses and states want, welcome and use for change.
 That is, if their aim is to truly implement the GPs.

-*Claret Vargas is a the coordinator of international work at the Center for the Study of Law, Justice and Society (Dejusticia).
+*Claret Vargas is a the coordinator of international work at the Center for Law, Justice and Society (Dejusticia).